 OPTIONAL QUESTIONNAIRE:

 Your responses to the following four questions are entirely optional.
 The information provided is used to assist the School of Music with future recruitment efforts.

+Why did you decide to apply to the Mead Witter School of Music?
+Click here to enter text.

 Did you have a tour of the School of Music prior to applying?
 Click here to enter text.